LaikaStudios/LaSh/README.md

 Please feel free to use the [Discussions Tab](https://github.com/LaikaStudios/LaSh/discussions).
 I'd love you hear what you think, or to discuss any issues or thoughts you may have about this repository and its Layered Shading implementation.

+#
+<b>*</b> The paper published in the [ACM Digital Library](https://dl.acm.org/doi/10.1145/3603521.3604289) is an older version which contains errors in **Equations 16 and 17**.
+The paper was revised prior to DigiPro 2023, but the older version was inadvertently published instead.
+The presentation at DigiPro showed the correct versions of these equations, and this repository contains the correct implementation.
+I am working to resolve this issue with the ACM so the revised paper is also published there.

 # Requirements
 * `make`